andresilvagomez/Localize/README.md

 ### We are amazing with storyboards.

-You don't need import anything in your code, Localize use extensions to localize your UIView components
+You don't need to import anything in your code, Localize uses extensions to localize your UIView components

 ![Localize Storyboard](https://www.dropbox.com/s/d2ydhozqdetd1oo/Screenshot%202017-08-07%2023.12.12.png?raw=1)